Home/Projects/Loft Conversion

 Frequently Asked Questions

-Do I need planning permission for a loft conversion in London?
+Do I need planning permission for a loft conversion in England?

 Usually no — most loft conversions on houses are permitted development provided the added volume is within 40–50m³ and the dormer is on the rear slope.
 Conservation areas and Article 4 directions frequently remove these rights.
 Flats always need planning permission.